mohammadali0120/nuxt-express-mongodb-authentication/README.md

 # nuxt-express-mongodb-authentication
-A Nuxt.js and Express.js Authentication app with Nuxt Auth module and Express.js (Mongodb)
+A Nuxt.js and Express.js Authentication app with using of Nuxt Auth module and Mongodb

+### Refresh token does not implement for backen!